 We walked the Ford Loop Trail from Worthington Farm down along the bank of the Monocacy.
 The trail is lush and fragrant, lined with head-high cow parsnip plants, and provides great bird habitat.
 Acadian flycatchers called sharply nearby, and a beautiful male black-and-white warbler perched casually on a tree trunk.
 One of our most satisfying discoveries was a yellow-billed cuckoo—far more often heard than seen—perched in full view.
 In all, we saw 47 different bird species, from field-loving varieties like the indigo bunting to deep-woods birds like the pileated woodpecker to water birds, including the majestic great blue heron.
 The participants were excited not only to have learned more about the important history that took place in their region, but to find new and beautiful natural areas to explore as well.

 After the thrill of seeing so many birds in a single day, it’s sad to mention a new threat to the animals—and people—in this area.
 Park officials have been fighting a proposal to build a trash-burning incinerator on the opposite bank of the Monocacy River, just yards away from the battlefield boundary.
 NPCA is working to oppose the ill-conceived plan.
 You can take action to help protect Monocacy’s birds, and learn more about our Birding the Battlefields program.

-Editor’s note: The comment period on our action to speak out against the incinerator at Monocacy recently closed—we regret any confusion.
-Rest assured, NPCA will stay on top of the issue and let our supporters know about new opportunities to speak out on this important issue.
+Editor’s note: The comment period on our action to speak out against the incinerator at Monocacy is now closed.
+NPCA will stay on top of the issue and let supporters know about new opportunities to speak out on this important issue.